 Zinc deficiencies interfere with the action of hemoglobin.
 If you get enough zinc, you will breathe better when you exercise.
 This doesn't mean that if you get more and more zinc you will have more and more exercise capacity.
 It just means that you need to avoid zinc deficiency.
 Generally, if you take a zinc supplement and you don't notice an aftertaste, you probably need it.
 However, because zinc interferes with your body's ability to absorb copper, don't take more than 30 mg a day on a regular basis, and take 1 to 3 mg of copper along with your zinc supplement.

 Exercisers who use whey powder tend to develop higher red blood cell counts and higher hemoglobin levels than those who do not.
 They also experience less fatigue after exercise.
-Although they are specialty foods, black cumin seeds and lotus seeds contain chemicals that help your body use the iron to make hemoglobin and possibly influence hormones involved in red blood cell production.
+Although they are specialty foods, black cumin seeds and lotus seeds also contain chemicals that help your body use the iron to make hemoglobin and possibly influence hormones involved in red blood cell production.